seqan/raptor/doc/tutorial/02_layout/index.md

 \todo This is not checked at the moment?

+### Parallelization

+Raptor supports parallelization.
+By specifying `--threads`, for example, the k-mer hashes are processed simultaneously.

 ### HyperLogLog sketch {#HLL}

 The first step is to estimate the number of (representative) k-mers per user bin by computing